crablab/hackney-ipp/README.md

 # Print to Notify

-This is a Proof of Concept which transforms [Gov.uk Notify](https://www.notifications.service.gov.uk) into a print server for letters.
+This is a Proof of Concept which transforms [gov.uk Notify](https://www.notifications.service.gov.uk) into a print server for letters.

 The idea being that in order to mail a letter, you simply need to hit print.